Roglerto/SolarSystem/README.md

 # SolarSystem
 OpenGL SolarSystem

-Solar System made with OpenGL and C.
+Solar System made with OpenGL and C++.